 Ice and snow can be beautiful to look at, but no fun at all to clean up.
 All it takes is one injury from a slip and fall accident to take the wonderland right out of winter.
 Since very few of us have heated driveways, here’s a look at a few popular natural solutions for melting ice around your home.

-Sugar Beet Juice — On its own, or used to dilute salt solutions, the juice from sugar beets can lower the freezing point of water, and help to deice slippery roads, driveways and sidewalks.
+On its own, or used to dilute salt solutions, the juice from sugar beets can lower the freezing point of water, and help to deice slippery roads, driveways and sidewalks.
 In recent years, some communities have even been using beet juice mixtures to melt ice on municipal roads.
-It can be effective to temperatures of -20 degrees Fahrenheit.
-Though using beets to melt ice has caused some to scratch their heads, the odorless and virtually colorless substance is completely harmless to humans, animals, plants, cars, fabrics, and water systems.
+It can be effective to temperatures of -20 degrees F. Though using beets to melt ice has caused some to scratch their heads, the odorless and virtually colorless substance is completely harmless to humans, animals, plants, cars, fabrics, and water systems.
 But you can’t open a jar of beets and pour it on your driveway to get the same results.
-It requires a special purchase from office suppliers, garden centers, or Amazon.
+It requires a special purchase from garden centers, or online.

 Of course, the most natural way to melt ice is to just let time, and nature, take its course.
 If you live in a relatively temperate area, it may not take long for ice to melt on its own.
 In far northern areas, you may be waiting a lot longer.
 In either case, you can make icy areas safer to walk or drive on simply by adding a bit of traction.
 Sand, wood ash, non-clumping clay-based kitty litter, used coffee grounds, and sawdust are all naturally occurring substances that can add traction to slick surfaces.
 Cover your entire driveway and walkway, or save money by creating small footpaths where you need to walk.